Joyce-Huang-CH/FlatFinder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.11.

+FlatFinder is a web application designed to connect landlords and renters, allowing them to list, search, and manage rental properties.
+Built with Angular, this project provides an intuitive and responsive interface for users to find and manage flats efficiently.

+## Features

+- User Authentication: Register, log in, and manage user profiles.
+- Property Listings: Landlords can add, edit, and delete their rental listings.
+- Search & Filter: Renters can browse flats with filtering options (city, price, size, etc.).
+- Favorites: Users can mark/unmark flats as favorites for easy access.
+- Messaging System: Renters can send messages to landlords regarding a specific listing.
+- Admin Panel: Admin users can manage all users, edit profiles, and grant admin permissions.

+## Technologies

+Frontend: Angular, TypeScript, HTML, CSS
+Backend: Firebase (Firestore for database, Firebase Functions for API)
+Hosting: Firebase Hosting

+## Login Details
+email: test@testmail.com
+password: test123

+## Register
+email: required
+password: required, minimum length is 5
+firstName: required
+lastName: required

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.